PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/ComputerVision/DLComputerVision1b.md

 You can download the custom config file, [here](./code/mmdetection_weightsandbiases/yolov3_d53_320_273e_coco_custom_config.py).

-To test your final model, use the 'test.py' file.
-This file is located in the 'tools' folder (See directory tree of mmdetection).

 ### 2.5 Hyperparameter tuning with Weight & Biases

 To enable hyperparameter tuning in Weights and Biases, we need add some additional arguments to the training script.
 For example, 'momentum', and 'learning rate' are two hyperparameters that we can tune.
 We can add these arguments to the training script by adding the following lines to the training script: